Does this test have other names?

-This is a panel of blood tests that looks to see whether you have a hepatitis virus infection.
-The tests look for either antibodies that your body has made against a Hepatitis A, B, and C viruses are especially likely to cause liver damage.
-These infect infect people through different routes and cause varying degrees of liver problems.
-Eating food prepared by an infected person who didn't wash their hands after using Putting an object in your mouth that came into contact with an infected person's stool .
-This test panel looks for the IgM antibody that your body makes to fight this virus.
+This is a panel of blood tests that looks to see whether you have a hepatitis virus lab.
+The tests look for antibodies that your body has made against a hepatitis virus. include hepatitis A, B, and C. These are more likely to cause liver damage.
+These infect people through different routes and cause varying degrees of liver problems.
+Eating food made by an infected person who didn't wash their hands after using the Putting an object in your mouth that came into contact with an infected person's stool This test panel looks for the IgM antibody that your body made to fight this virus